|Overall Rating||Liked it!|

 Carving– When I was drawing this out into harder carving turns the Lib Tech Banana Magic is pretty fun and holds a really really good edge.
 It’s got a good super aggressive grippy MTX side cut which helps it carve well in harder conditions where others will wash out.
 However, the rocker in the middle going to flat to mellow camber at the tip/tail didn’t have the resistance into and spring out of a carving turn for me that some other Mervin boards with more camber do when it comes to a hard nipple scratching carve.
 That being said it really impressed us with how it could hang with many C2 BTX boards I’ve ridden.
 It’s a bit behind the XC2 BTX boards and a large bit behind the C3 boards out there though.
 If this was 2013 it would have had a higher rating but lately more boards are coming out with more camber that carves much better.

 Speed: This has a fast base, aggressive flex and a pretty damp feel to it.
-It’s not in the top of the tops in terms of speed but it’s really good.
+It’s not at the top of the tops in terms of speed but it’s really good.
 It kept it’s speed rather well in the long flat cat tracks I deal with in the Sierras at times and it’s fun to haul ass regular or switch.
 With most hybrid shapes there is always some chatter but the Banana Magic keeps the chatter to a minimum for its camber profile.
 The only issue is the stability between the feet.
 You want to keep this on edge and it’s not the easiest board to flat-base.
 It’s like so many hybrid rocker Mervin boards out there that give you this feeling when not on edge that it wants to spin on you.
 I liked XC2 BTX better for speed here but it’s not super loose compared to many BTX boards or some EC2 BTX boards.
 So it’s no bomber but it doesn’t feel like you have 2 clown shoes on either.

 Uneven Terrain: Usually this type of ride and flex isn’t very easy to negotiate mogul like terrain at slow speeds but this does pretty well.
 It can handle the crowded end of the day snow pretty well.